 Neosporin is the trade name for a triple antibiotic ointment created by the Johnson & Johnson company.
-It is made up of three different antibiotics: Neomycin, Polymixin B, and Bacitracin.
-Neosporin (or generic, non-brand name triple antibiotic ointment) that is labeled as 'pain relief' contains a fourth ingredient – a topical analgesic (pain reliever) called Pramoxine Hydrogen Chloride.
+It is made up of three different antibiotics: neomycin, polymixin B, and bacitracin.
+Neosporin (or generic, non-brand name triple antibiotic ointment) that is labeled as "pain relief" contains a fourth ingredient: a topical analgesic (pain reliever) called pramoxine hydrogen chloride.

-In combination, the three topical antibiotics in Neosporin are effective at keeping small cuts and scrapes bacteria free.
+In combination, the three topical antibiotics in Neosporin are effective at keeping wounds bacteria-free.
 They are very safe for topical use in people.
 In cats, topical application may cause mild skin irritation or an allergic reaction, if the cat is sensitive to one or more ingredients, but other than that there are no major side effects to topical usage.
-However, if ingested in large enough quantities, polymixin b can cause a severe allergic reaction known as anaphylactic shock or even death.
+If ingested in large enough quantities, however, it can cause vomiting, diarrhea, anaphylactic shock (a severe allergic reaction), or even death.

 Are There Alternatives to Neosporin?

 Unfortunately, there is no over-the-counter alternative to Neosporin in cats.
 However, there are veterinary-specific ointments that can be prescribed in place of Neosporin.
 If your cat has a minor wound, schedule an appointment for your cat to be looked over by your vet.
 They can prescribe the right treatment for your cat's wound.
 In the event that your vet discovers that your cat's minor wound isn't so minor after all, you're already in the right place to have it addressed.